Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 Set machine type to "e2-micro".
 ![](./images/vm2.png)

-Edit "Boot Disk" and modify as shown below.
+Under "Os and storage", click on Change and modify as shown below.
 ![](./images/Disk2.png)

 Click on "Select".

-Under firewall, enable both http and https.
+Under "Networking", enable both http and https.
 ![](./images/Firewall2.png)

 Click on "Create"<sup>\*</sup> to create the virtual machine.
 Google will now bring up your virtual machine.
 Wait for it to come up.
 It could take a minute.
 When the external IP column appears, you should be good to go.